microsoft/fluentui/rfcs/react-components/convergence/field-package-layout.md

   - `@fluentui/react-icons`
   - `@fluentui/react-label`

-#### Pros

-- Keeps react-field dependencies (including `@fluentui/react-label` and `@fluentui/react-icons`) out of base component packages.
-- All Field-related code is in the same package.

-#### Cons

-- The `@fluentui/react-field` package depends on many other packages that are unrelated to each other.
-- The code related to the base component and its Field version are split between two packages.
-- Potentially unexpected that `Input` and `InputField` are in different packages.
+## Detailed Design or Proposal

-### Option 1: Export Field version from base component package
+### ✅ Option 1: Export Field version from base component package

 This would invert the dependencies, and have `@fluentui/react-field` be a utility package that only exports the definitions required to create Field components.